• Skip to content

 Sides, Rear and the Truck Bed

 Move along the profile and Nissan dresses the typical slab side with character lines, sculpting, and chrome accents.
 Oversized split towing side mirrors provide a formidable accent and come with puddle lights at the SL level and include integrated turn signal indicators, except in the base edition.
-Another accent is provided by the Cummins badging affixed just fore of the front door where vent ports may reside.

 As for the belt line, it stays level as it runs from the back to the front except where the front doors meet the pillar and then the line curves downward, making a unique styling enhancement as well as easier to see out the side windows.
-Running boards are standard on the SL edition and are a much desirable feature for getting in and out of the truck.

 From the rear, the Titan XD features a drop-down tailgate (removable and lockable) with large combination lamps on both sides.
 The bumper includes a centered step for ease of access to the bed.